thejas-dev/Ei-Excercises/Excercise 2/Real-time Chat Application Programming Exercise/README.md

 </pre>

+# Features

+### 1. Chat Room Management
+- Users can create new chat rooms or join existing ones by entering a unique room ID.

+### 2. Real-Time Messaging
+- Users can send and receive messages instantly within their chat room.
+The application uses WebSocket to ensure real-time communication.

+### 3. Active Users List
+- A list of active users in the chat room is displayed, providing visibility into who is currently participating in the chat.

+### 4. Private Messaging:
+- Users can send private messages to each other, enabling private communication within the chat room.

+### 5. Message History:
+- The chat application supports message history, allowing users to view past conversations even after leaving and rejoining the chat room.
+It ensures that the chat persists.

+### Design Patterns and Architecture Implemented

+- **Observer Pattern:** Applied to notify clients of new messages or user activities, ensuring that all connected users are updated in real-time.
+- **Singleton Pattern:** Used to manage the state of the chat room and database, ensuring that there is a single point of control for room management.
+- **Adapter Pattern:** Implemented to allow the system to work with different types of client communication protocols (WebSocket).
+- **Object-Oriented Principles:** Encapsulation and inheritance are effectively applied to create a modular and maintainable codebase.

+# Steps to run the application

 ## Prerequisites

 Node.js should be installed on the machine to run this project.
 To install Node.js, follow these steps: